Crare/GameEnginePublic/README.md

 # GameEngine
- Game engine made on top of MonoGame and XNA with C#
+Public version of GameEngine for my portfolio.
+Made in C# using MonoGame- and XNA-framework.